International Origin: 2011

-2011 Series
+2012

 After the mild success of the first International Origin, the RFL decided to use it as an annual series, however they announced that the 2012 series would consist of two games instead of one.
 The two games would be the start of an ongoing development of the series.
 The first game was announced to be at St Helens R.F.C.'s new ground Langtree Park whilst the second game was announced as being at Huddersfield Giants Galpharm Stadium.
 Game 1 of the 2012 series was won by England 18–10, tries from Wigan Warriors back rower Gareth Hock and Hull FC's back rower Danny Tickle ensured England had an early advantage.
 The Exiles did hit back though through a try shortly before half time from winger Francis Meli.
 However England remained dominant after the break and a try from Sam Tomkins sealed the win as Kevin Sinfield kicked all 3 goals, the Exiles were able to conjure up a consolation try through Daryl Millard and a Scott Dureau conversion before the end.
 England's James Roby was the Man of the Match for Game 1.

-2013 Series
+2013

 In 2013, the International Origin returned to its one-game format.
-England would play the Exiles RL in a one-off Test match at Warrington Wolves home ground Halliwell Jones Stadium on 14 June 2013.
+England would play the Exiles in a one-off Test match at Warrington Wolves home ground Halliwell Jones Stadium on 14 June 2013.
+England won the match 30–10.